roomPick Your Location keyboard_arrow_right

 • Check tire pressure after storage and inflate them before your next trip.

-You don't want to leave dirt and grime to set in and break down the external paint and seals.
-As part of winterizing, it's a necessary time to clean up and inspect the outside of your RV.
-Give extra attention to the roof, sidewalls, seams, and windows for any leaks that need re-caulking or sealing before storing.
+Avoid letting dirt and grime accumulate, potentially damaging the external paint and seals.
+As a component of the winterizing process, it's crucial to clean and inspect the exterior of your RV.
+Pay special attention to the roof, sidewalls, seams, and windows to identify any leaks that may require re-caulking or sealing before storage.

 • Use mild soap and water to wash the exterior and tires thoroughly before protecting with a spray-on wax.

-• Add baby powder to keep slide-outs from sticking (pro tip!).
+• Here’s a pro tip: add baby powder to keep slide-outs from sticking.

 Ideally, you'll be able to park your RV for the winter in a shelter or under a roof:

-• Driveway or yard: If you're planning to store your RV in your driveway or yard, find a location that's sheltered from wind, and park the RV away from trees that may come down in a wind or ice storm.
+• Driveway or yard: When opting to store your RV in your driveway or yard, select a location sheltered from wind, and ensure the RV is parked at a safe distance from trees that might pose a risk during wind or ice storms.

-• Street parking: If you’re thinking of parking your RV on the street, check your city code first.
-There are parking regulations that may prevent you from doing this.
+• Street parking: Before considering street parking for your RV, consult your city code.
+Parking regulations may exist that could prohibit such arrangements.
 There are other reasons why storing your RV at home may not be the best idea.

 • RV storage facility:

-• If you’re not in our area, then look for a facility that includes covered parking, washing station, vacuum, air, water, and a dump station.
-These amenities will conveniently allow you to prep your rig on-site before the cold front moves in.
+• If our locations are not accessible to you, seek a facility offering covered parking, washing stations, vacuum services, air, water, and a dump station.
+These amenities will enable you to prepare your RV conveniently on-site before the arrival of the cold weather.

 • It’s also helpful to visit your RV every month or so to make sure it’s still safe and secure.